NatWest Rooster Money's Pocket Money Index 2026

 With all that pocket money, it can be tough for kids to decide what to do with it all.
 Read our article on helping your kids to save money to make sure they’re building good money habits with all the pocket money they’ve received.

 Card for ages 6-17.
 Parent/guardian must be 18+ and UK resident.
-Card designs subject to availability. £19.99/yr or £1.99/mo.
+Offer eligibility criteria and T&Cs apply.
+Subscription free as long as you’re a NatWest, Royal Bank of Scotland or Ulster Bank customer, otherwise £19.99/yr or £1.99/mo .
 Other fees may apply.
 T&Cs apply.

 Find out more